 How much fitness will I lose by not running for two weeks?

-When you think about how much a 10% loss in fitness is, it’s basically the difference in running a 21 minute 5k vs. a 22 to 23 minute 5k which for someone who cares about racing times, that can be pretty steep.
+A 10% loss in fitness is basically the difference in running a 21 minute 5k vs. a 22 to 23 minute 5k.
+For someone who cares about racing times, that can be pretty steep.

 To regain your fitness after 2 weeks, it will take more than 2 weeks to get back to where you left off.
 It’s estimated it would take about 3-4 weeks of training to recover from having not run for 2 weeks.
-You can view the fitness loss and amount of time to recover that loss fitness as something that gets exponentially bigger the more time you take off which of course can be incredibly frustrating for those who are training for a goal race.
+You can view the fitness loss and amount of time to recover that lost fitness as a deficit which gets exponentially bigger the more time you take off which of course can be incredibly frustrating for those who are training for a goal race.

 How much fitness will I lose by not running for a month?